GoogleCloudPlatform/developer-journey-app/README.md

    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-   You can start editing pages.
-The browser auto-updates when you save changes.
+   You can start editing the application.
+The browser auto-refreshes when you save changes.

    > The repo's `package-lock.json` will be ignored by git if you
    > commit changes (configured in `.gitignore`).